-But he is also addressing the reality of the church afterwards.
-The fact that we do not have Christ physically present with us.
+However, he is also addressing the reality of the church afterwards, the fact that we do not have Christ physically present with us.
 How is it that we can relate to a Christ who seems absent from us?

-[2:44] And so he speaks of a fourfold coming.
-You can think about his coming in the resurrection, his coming at Pentecost, his coming in specific acts of power and presence within the history of the church, and then his coming on the final day to take his people to himself.
+Christ responds to this by speaking of a fourfold coming.
+We can think about his coming in the resurrection, his coming at Pentecost, his coming in specific acts of power and presence within the history of the church, and then his coming on the final day to take his people to himself.

-Jesus speaks about all of these as ways in which he is going to be with and near to his disciples, even after he has physically left and gone to his Father.
+[2:43] Jesus speaks about all of these as ways in which he is going to be with and near his disciples, even after he has physically left and gone to his Father.
+In verses 16 and 17, he speaks about the gift of the Spirit.

-In verse 16 and 17, he speaks about the gift of the Spirit, that the gift of the Spirit will be a way in which he gives his presence to his disciples.
-As the Spirit is given, the Spirit will be one who calls alongside, literally, or someone who is a helper, or a friend, or a comforter, or an encourager, or an advocate.
+The gift of the Spirit will be a way in which Jesus communicates his presence to his disciples.
+The Spirit will be one who calls alongside, to translate the term more literally, or someone who is a helper or a friend or a comforter or an encourager or an advocate.

 All of these could be interpretations of the term that is used here.
-The Spirit of Truth.
-The truth is associated with the witness that is spoken of throughout the book of John.

-Christ bears witness.
-John the Baptist bears witness.
-And now the Spirit of Truth will bear witness.
-The truth will not be received by the world.
-The Spirit will not be received by the world.
+He is the Spirit of truth.
+Themes of witness pervade John's Gospel, and the truth of the witness born by the Spirit is given prominence.
+Christ bears witness, John the Baptist bears witness, and now the Spirit of truth will bear witness.
+The truth will not be received by the word, as the Spirit will not be received by the world.

-[3:58] It does not see and it does not know the Spirit.
-Earlier on, we've been told that the wind blows where it wishes and you hear the sound of it, but you do not know where it comes from or where it goes.
-And so it is with everyone born of the Spirit.
+The world neither sees nor knows the Spirit.
+Earlier on we have been told that the wind blows where it wishes, and you hear the sound of it, but you do not know where it comes from or where it goes, and that so it is with everyone born of the Spirit.

-The Spirit and those born of it will not truly be recognized by the world.
-But yet the disciples know the Spirit.
-He dwells with them at that moment.
-He dwells with them in Christ.
+[3:49] The Spirit and those born of the Spirit will not truly be recognised by the world, but yet the disciples know the Spirit.
+The Spirit dwells with them at that moment, as he dwells with them in Christ.

-And later on, as a result of Pentecost, he will be in them, empowering them, and also giving them a sense of Christ's presence.
-Christ assures them that he will not leave them as orphans.
+Later on, as a result of Pentecost, he will be in them, empowering them and also giving them a sense of Christ's presence.
+Christ assures them that he will not leave them as orphans, he himself will come to them.

-He himself will come to them.
-They're going to experience his absence in a very keen way in a few days' time as he is in the tomb and they feel bereft of him.
+They are going to experience his absence in a very keen way in a few days' time, as he will be in the tomb and they will feel bereft of him.
+They will initially have no hope, and yet he will return to them.

-They have no hope.
-And yet he will return to them.
-And although the world will not see him, they will see him.
-And because he lives, they will live.
-Because of his resurrection, they will be resurrected.
+Although the world will not see him, they will see him, and because he lives, they will live.
+Because of his resurrection, they will be resurrected, and in that day they will know that Christ is in the Father.

-[4:56] And in that day, they will know that Christ is in the Father.
-They'll have an assurance of Christ's relationship with the Lord and the Giver of life.
-And they will also be assured in that moment of their relationship with Christ.

-Not just that Christ is the true image of the Father, the word of the Father, but also that they and we are connected with him.
-In verse 15, Jesus spoke of those who loved him keeping his commandments.
+They will have an assurance of Christ's relationship with the Lord and the Giver of life, his Father, and they will also be assured in that moment of their relationship with Christ.
+Not just that Christ is the true image of the Father and the word of the Father, but also that they are connected with him.